YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 ### Level Print Bed
 0. Set the hotend and the bed at their intended printing temperatures.
 Hotend 210C; Buildplate 45C.
-1. Level the print bed against the print head with a digital indicator.
+1. Remove the removable parts of the bed assembly.
+Level the print bed against the print head with a digital indicator.
 See [Bed Leveling/Tramming a Raise3D N2 or N2 Plus](https://www.youtube.com/watch?v=MXAk4eBr21g&ab_channel=ViceChief) I 3D-printed an adaptor to mount the digital indicator to the hot end clamps.
 See the CustomUpgrades folder.
 2. Level the entire printer with a bubble leveler placed on the print bed.

 ### Tune Hotend and Printbed PIDs ([reference](https://reprap.org/wiki/PID_Tuning))